Why is it necessary to have seven principles? Cannot Divinity work through one good vehicle?

 We are not religious enough, being unable to do as the Egyptians did and find happiness in it.
 I don’t mean Theosophists.
 I mean the Occident generally.
 It has lost faith in its religion, and that religion has great beauty in it as well as outstanding faults in its history.
 Today if a man gives himself, as the Egyptian did, to his religion, which he has been taught presumably from his childhood, he is looked upon as weak-minded or as a fanatic, both criticisms equally unjust.

 Yes, Egypt gained the reputation of being religious partly because of her high white magic taught in the sanctuary and partly because of her sorcery.
 Study the facts and you will see.
 Why, the common name in Rome about the beginning of the Christian era for magicians was Aegyptii or Chaldaei.
-But don't think of the Egyptians as demi-gods or archangels come to earth, and that we poor human wrecks ought to become Egyptians again!
+But don’t think of the Egyptians as demi-gods or archangels come to earth, and that we poor human wrecks ought to become Egyptians again!
 Not at all, though it is undoubtedly quite true that a number of men and women, perhaps a very large number of us, lived in ancient Egypt once, twice, thrice; but some of us also came from other countries of ancient times.
-I recognise distinctly Roman traits in some of my friends, Hindu traits in others, Greek in others, et cetera.
+I recognize distinctly Roman traits in some of my friends, Hindu traits in others, Greek in others, et cetera.

 Has Christianity as a world religion run its race?
 Is it about to die?